AFRL-RY/Turbulence-Degraded-Characters/README.md

 s3cmd --requester-pays ls s3://sdms-turbulence-degraded-characters/
 ```

-Please note all the UNICORM 2008 data products are in a single directory.
+Please note all the turbulence degraded characters data products are in a single directory.

 To determine the amount of disk space in the sdms-turbulence-degraded-characters bucket use the command: